OhadRubin/database_project_c/README.md

 | 3                 | 570                          | 530                          |
 | 6                 | 635                          | 550                          |
 | 12                | 790                          | 735                          |

+**Analysis:** CL->ND is consistently faster than ND->CL across all tested dataset sizes, with the absolute time difference increasing as data grows (40s faster at 3GB, 85s at 6GB, 55s at 12GB).
+This provides strong evidence for the primary performance conclusion: the CL->ND workflow offers better scalability and performance than ND->CL for the tested configurations, likely due to the efficiency gains from parallelizing deduplication across smaller clusters.